 Can Medicaid help pay for assisted living in South Carolina?

-South Carolina Medicaid may provide limited assistance through Home and Community-Based Services waiver programs, though room and board costs are typically not fully covered.
+South Carolina Medicaid may provide limited assistance through HCBS waiver programs, though room and board costs are generally not covered.
+Eligibility depends on income, assets, and demonstrated care needs.
+Families should confirm current program details with South Carolina DHHS or a qualified elder law advisor.

 Methodology